We have a lesson in prayer here. Daniel models for us how to pray and what to pray.

 4.Here, Daniel models how to pray and what to pray.
 First, he teaches us about the significance of God’s Word and prayer.
 Daniel prays with his Bible open in front of him.
 It guides and shapes his prayer.

 6.It’s easy to jump over verses 1-2, but pay attention to what we read about Daniel’s practice of prayer.
-Scripture prompts his prayer, and scripture sets the agenda and the content for his prayer.
+Scripture prompts his prayer, and scripture sets the agenda, and shapes the content for his prayer.

 7.We would expect that Daniel, reading about the judgment on the king of Babylon, would pray for deliverance and restoration, instead we get a prayer of confession (v.
 4).